Diabetes insipidus and diabetes mellitus are two different types of diabetes in dogs, and both can be serious if left untreated.

 Diabetes mellitus is on the rise in canines.
 Whether the numbers are due to an increase in dog obesity or better screening is up for debate.
 What’s clear is that this disease is fairly common.
 But the good news is, it’s also treatable and manageable.

 Diet will also play a major role in keeping your dog healthy.
 It’s much harder to control the disease in an overweight dog, even with insulin shots.
-If your diabetic dog is overweight, you’ll need to manage his diet and make sure he gets enough exercise.
+If your diabetic dog is overweight, you’ll need to manage their diet and make sure they get enough exercise.
 Your vet can help you work to get your dog to a healthier weight.